tjungbauer/openshift-clusterconfig-gitops/base/init_app_of_apps/README.md

   ## Description

-  Installs a single Application into AgoCD which automatically syncs all other Applications and ApplicationSets
+  Installs a single application into Argo CD, which automatically syncs all other applications and ApplicationSets.

-This chart can be used to install Operators in OpenShift.
-It is best used with a GitOps approach such as Argo CD does.
-For example: https://github.com/tjungbauer/openshift-clusterconfig-gitops

-This chart will create the objects: Namespace, Subscription, OperatorGroup and a Job, that will enable additional console plugins, if enabled.

-*NOTE*: It is usually used as Subchart for other Charts and it works best with the second subchart [helper-status-checker](https://github.com/tjungbauer/helm-charts/tree/main/charts/helper-status-checker)

-**init_app_of_apps** is a Helm chart for initializing applications in an OpenShift cluster using GitOps principles.
-It is the first Argo CD Application that will be installed and acts as an App-of-Apps by verifying the configured **path** which will define all further Applications and ApplicationSets for **cluster configuration**
+`init_app_of_apps` is a Helm chart for initializing applications in an OpenShift cluster using GitOps principles.
+It serves as the first Argo CD Application to be installed, acting as an App-of-Apps by verifying the configured **path** which defines all further Applications and ApplicationSets for **cluster configuration**

 If you use the shell script of this repository, it will be installed as the final step of that script, so you can immediately start with your cluster configuration.